vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 * Multiple workload clusters can be mapped to a single SE group.
 * A Tanzu Kubernetes Grid cluster can be mapped to only one SE group for application load balancer services.

-For information about mapping a specific service engine group to Tanzu Kubernetes Grid workload cluster, see [Configure NSX Advanced Load Balancer in TKG Workload Cluster](#workloadako).
+For information about mapping a specific service engine group to Tanzu Kubernetes Grid workload cluster, see [Configure NSX Advanced Load Balancer in Tanzu Kubernetes Grid Workload Cluster](#workloadako).

-The following components are created in NSX ALB.
+The following components are created in NSX Advanced Load Balancer.

 <!-- /* cSpell:disable */ -->
 | Object | Sample Name |